 Below, we'd like to show you why the HOA Flagpole Antenna is called a high-performance antenna system.
 Smarter, stronger, and more elegant all-band ham radio antenna option.
 Your friends, family, and DX totals will agree.
+Whether newly licensed or on the Honor Roll.
 We guarantee it.

 NATION-WIDE HOA & XYL APPROVED!

 Order Includes $500+ in Bonuses

 - 24' DX Flagpole Antenna, VDA (Vertical Dipole Antenna)

 - Premium Flagpole Kit (Flag, truck, cleat, clips, lanyard) - ($95 value)

 - Greyline DX Premium Feed Kit ($95 value)

 - Ground Mount Kit ($200)